MiguelRenato/AQC-Automation/README.md

 - TX <---------> RX
 - RX <---------> TX

-- 3- Goto https://github.com/tasmota/tasmotizer and download Tasmotizer and happy hack.
+- 3- Go to https://github.com/tasmota/tasmotizer and download Tasmotizer run and it will get for you the firmware.
+Happy hack .

 - In case you have doubts don't forget make a Googling, this is a very documented subject on the internet and that's why I won't go into detail.
 After Tasmota is connected to your wifi and configured as "Sonoff TH" let's move on or next step.